exviva/paperclip-storage-tmp/README.md

 ## Compatibility with Paperclip versions

-Please note that this gem has been written with Paperclip 2.x in mind (extracted from and battle-tested in an application dependent on Paperclip 2.4.0).
-The gemspec declares a rather loose dependency on Paperclip of '~> 2.0', so make sure the gem is behaving as expected.
+Please note that this gem has been written with Paperclip 2.x in mind (extracted from and battle-tested in an application dependent on Paperclip 2.4.0, then upgraded to 2.7.0).
+The gemspec declares a rather loose dependency on Paperclip of '~> 2.4', '>= 2.4.2', so make sure the gem is behaving as expected.
 Since it's supposed to be used only in test environment, it shouldn't be harmful to just give it a try.
 If you confirm that it's working for the version of Paperclip you're using, let me know.

 Any pull requests increasing compatibility with other versions welcome!